SEFSC/SFD-CFB-Caribbean-Strategic-Planning/SEFSC Workshop (May 2022).md

 ---
 layout: default
 title: SEFSC Workshop (May 2022)
-description: During the workshop, participants identified 39 short-term, actionable projects, aka local projects (LPs), nested under 7 long-term goals.
+description: During the workshop, participants identified 39 short-term, actionable projects, nested under 7 long-term goals.
 ---

+**SEFSC Plan Factsheets**

+​[English](assets/Factsheet_SEFSCPlan_English.pdf){:target="_blank"} | ​[Spanish](assets/Factsheet_SEFSCPlan_Spanish.pdf){:target="_blank"}

+The virtual workshop, which occurred May 16-18, 2022, established long and short-term goals and prioritized 39 actionable projects to be completed in working groups.
+These projects, referred to as local projects (LPs) relate to the focus strategies of: establishment or improvement of data collection programs, standardization of analytical data provision, operationalizing data automation, enhancement of internal and external communications, and addressing funding insecurities and EBFM needs.

 **First-Level Goals**